 How to organize bills that come in the mail

-Your bill organization strategy should start by designating a specific spot where you put your bills the day they arrive in the mail.
-You do not want to lump them in with the place where you keep the rest of the mail because they are time sensitive and can get buried quickly.
+Start your bill organization by designating a specific spot where you put your bills the day they arrive in the mail.
+Because they are time sensitive, this will ensure they do not get mixed in with the rest of the mail.
 The spot where you keep your bills could be an inbox on your desk, a basket on a bookshelf, or a hanging slot on a wall.

 When a bill arrives, you also may want to take a minute to open it, find the due date, and write it in marker on the front of the envelope.
 That way, it is easy to sort bills by the due date so you can keep a close eye on the ones with due dates coming up soon.